pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 **landcover** describes the shapes of world protected areas that are needed to identify in what areas no (renewable) assets can be installed.
 Currently are used to generate a `natura.tiff` raster.
 Will be deprecated once the global `natura.tiff` will be available.

-**osm** are raw `OpenStreetMap <https://www.openstreetmap.org/>`_ data.
-They are being loaded when running the `download_osm_data` rule.
 .. image:: img/gebco_2021_grid_image.jpg
     :width: 50%
     :align: left

-The raw **OSM** data in `pbf <https://wiki.openstreetmap.org/wiki/PBF_Format>`_ format are stored in the folder `pypsa-earth/data/osm/{region}/pbf/`.
-Here `region` denotes a continent, e.g. Africa, or a macro region, e.g. Central America, where the countries of interest belong.
-The pbf-files contain the entire OSM data for the country; the specific network information related to generators, substations, lines and cables are extracted, cleaned and writen as a geojsons in the folder `pypsa-earth/data/osm/{region}/Elements/`.
-All network data (generators, substations, lines and cables) for each country are stored as geojson files.

-The cleaned OSM network data that are the output of the `osm_data_cleaning` rule, which process the raw OSM data to obtain cleaned datasets of all the network assets, namely generators, substations, lines and cables.
-These data are stored in `/resources/osm/` folder.

 - *economical*